 Well, it is one of the most important public holidays in India, and it is called "Diwali".
 It is also known as the Festival of Lights.
 It typically falls between October and November, and it's celebrated for five days.

 On the first day of Diwali, people clean and decorate their homes and offices to welcome the goddess Lakshmi.
 The second day is known as Choti Diwali, which is the day before the main festival.
 On the third day, which is the most important day of Diwali, people wear new clothes, light up lamps, perform Lakshmi puja, and exchange gifts and sweets.
-The fourth day is known as Govardhan Puja, which is celebrated to honor Lord Krishna, and the fifth day is called Bhai Dooj, which celebrates the bond between brothers and sisters.
+The fourth day is known as Govardhan Puja, which is celebrated to honour Lord Krishna, and the fifth day is called Bhai Dooj, which celebrates the bond between brothers and sisters.

 What you do during this holiday:

 During Diwali, I usually visit my relatives and friends, and we exchange gifts and sweets.
-I also enjoy watching the colorful fireworks and the illuminated streets.
+I also enjoy watching the colourful fireworks and the illuminated streets.
 Moreover, I take part in the puja ceremony and help my family decorate our house with lights and candles.

 And explain how important this public holiday is to people in your country: